 Under this alliance, we are required to purchase minimum levels of DepoCyt finished goods equal to \$5.0 million in net sales for each calendar year (Minimum Annual Purchases) through the remaining term of the agreement.
-SkyePharma is also entitled to a milestone payment of \$5.0 million if our sales of the product exceed a \$17.5 million annual run rate for four consecutive quarters and an additional milestone payment of \$5.0 million if our sales exceed an annualized run rate of \$25.0 million for four consecutive quarters.
-For the year ended December 31, 2006, net sales of DepoCyt were approximately \$8.3 million.
+SkyePharma is also entitled to a milestone payment of \$5.0 million if our sales of the product exceed a \$17.5 million ann rate for four consecutive quarters and an additional milestone payment of \$5.0 million if our sales of DepoCyt were approximately \$8.3 million.
 We are also responsible for a milestone payment if the product receives approval for all neoplastic meningitis of between \$5.0 million and \$7.5 million depending on the timing of approval.

 Our license is for an initial term of ten years and is automatically renewable for successive two-year terms thereafter.
 SkyePharma will be entitled to terminate the agreement early if we fail to satisfy our Minimum Annual Purchases.
 If a therapeutically equivalent generic product enters our markets and DepoCyt's market share decreases, we will enter into good faith discussions in an attempt to agree on a reduction in our payment obligations to SkyePharma and a fair allocation of the economic burdens resulting from the market entry of the generic product.
 If we are unable to reach an agreement within 30 days, then either party may terminate the agreement, which termination will be effective 180 days after giving notice thereof.
-After termination of the agreement, we will have no further obligation to each other, except the fulfillment of obligations that accrued prior thereto (e.g., deliveries, payments, etc.).
+After termination of the agreement, we will have no further obligations to each other, except the fulfillment of obligations that accrued prior thereto (e.g., deliveries, payments, etc.).
 In addition, for six months after any such termination, we will have the right to distribute any quantity of product we purchased from SkyePharma prior to termination.